Review of Carbonite Cloud Backup

 Carbonite seems to be set up to be user friendly however, if you do run into trouble, you can call for additional guidance.
 Carbonite has a dedicated team of customer support staff members who can be accessed via a toll free phone number Monday through Friday from 9 am to 5 pm EST and Saturday and Sunday from Noon to 4 pm EST.

 If you need help outside of those hours, you can reach a customer support staff member via live chat on a 24/7 basis.
 Additionally, you can always try accessing one of their helpful video tutorials to get you through a rough patch.

 There are several scenarios in which you could lose the personal and business files that reside on your computer’s hard drive.
 While a hard drive crash is the most likely problem you would encounter, you can’t rule out the unknown such as fire, flood, electrical surge, or even theft.
 When you use an online backup service like Carbonite, you are ensuring yourself total peace of mind as you will be able to work without ever having to fear that you may lose your files for good at any given point.

 See for yourself — Try Carbonite FREE today.

 Receive up to a 10% discount on all 1, 2 and 3 year subscriptions with a Carbonite offer code.

-Post your user review of Carbonite online backup service here.
+Post your user review of Carbonite cloud backup service here.
 Please elaborate and say specifically what you like or don’t like about Carbonite.com.
 The intent of your review is to help undecided customers decide if Carbonite is right for them.